 Pork chops.
 I combined a couple of different recipes to come up with a pork chop that was incredibly tender and moist.
-The biggest problem with the usual skillet fried pork chops is that they get too dry and greasy.
-This method gives you the flavor of fried chops but the gentle heat of baked.
+The biggest problem with the usual skillet-fried pork chops is that they get too dry and greasy.
+This method gives you the flavor of fried chops but the gentle heat of baking.

 - 4 pork chops, washed and dried